jocelynmutso/documentation-test/src/markdown/advanced-operations/lists.md

 * `Survey item` input type to provide the survey questions within the survey group
 * A **global or local list** to provide the survey responses from which users can select

-In the following example, a survey about user opinions on car brands is created.
+The following example follows these steps to create a survey about user opinions on car brands.

 1. Create a survey group by selecting "Add item/Structure/Survey Group".
 2. Inside the survey group, create Survey Items.
 For this example, the Survey Items are the car brands we will ask opinions on.